 - The YAJ worker communicates with both the youth and the supervisor throughout the period of community service to ensure that all is going well.

 - The supervisor is responsible for filling out an attendance report.
-In general, youths are permitted a maximum of three absences, after which they are withdrawn from the organization.
+In general, youth are permitted a maximum of three absences, after which they are withdrawn from the organization.

 - Towards the end of the measure, the YAJ worker arranges a meeting with the supervisor and the youth (at the last shift, if possible) to evaluate the youth’s involvement and cooperation.

-Supervisors direct the youths and guide them in their community service.
-They must make sure these youths feel comfortable by introducing them to the people they will be working with and explaining their tasks to them.
+Supervisors direct the youth and guide them in their community service.
+They must make sure these youth feel comfortable by introducing them to the people they will be working with and explaining their tasks to them.

-As these youths are minors and working within a legal framework, it is essential that the identity of youths and the reasons for their presence in the organization remain confidential.
+As these youth are minors and working within a legal framework, it is essential that the identity of youth and the reasons for their presence in the organization remain confidential.

-Since 1980, hundreds of non-profit organizations in Montreal have taken on youths for community service.
+Since 1980, hundreds of non-profit organizations in Montreal have taken on youth for community service.

-Always eager to expand its list of host organizations, Trajet regularly seeks new partners with social, humanitarian, or community aims (for example, organizations providing material or social assistance; community, cultural, leisure or day-care centres; etc.)
+Always eager to expand its list of host organizations, Trajet regularly seeks new partners with social, humanitarian, or community aims (for example, organizations providing material or social assistance; community, cultural, leisure, etc.)